 Red River Wine Trek

 Curious about North Dakota-made wines, ciders, and meads?
-Grab a Red River Winery Trek passport and visit each of the locations to earn a prize!
+Download a Red River Winery Trek passport and visit each of the locations to earn a prize!

-Here’s how we would tackle the Red River Winery trek, keep in mind this may take a couple of days, and to always have a sober driver:
+Here’s how we would tackle the Red River Winery trek: keep in mind this may take a couple of days, and always have a sober driver.

 Cottonwood Cider House